arkdelkaos/ark-react-extensions-pack/README.md

 ### Core
-- 🔒 ESLint
-- 🔥 Live Share
-- 🔥 Project Manager
-- Docker
+- 🔒 ESLint: Integrates ESLint into VS Code.
+As we have prettier rules inside our eslintrc file, we will only need to use this linter.
+- 🔥 Project Manager: To switch between projects/workspaces easily, and take advantage of the automatic extension switch by workspace.
+- Docker: All the Docker related tools you may need, from management to syntax highlighting.
 - GitLens
 - Jira and Bitbucket (Official)
 - Typescript Hero